Page Reviewed / Updated - Jul. 2019

 3) Some states have "Consumer Directed" (CD) Waivers.
 Under CD Waivers, the consumer (of services) is given the flexibility to direct their own care services.
 They are essentially provided with a care budget instead of care services.
 While these waivers might not expressly support adult foster care, depending on the level of flexibility provided, they might enable participants to allocate their care budget to receive care in adult foster homes.
 Again, this would only cover the cost of care, not room and board.

 4) Lastly, some states offer assisted living as a benefit of their Medicaid Waivers.
 In some states, assisted living residences are defined as having a minimum number of residents, and in other states, there is no requirement.
-Essentially, in these states no distinction is being made between adult foster care and assisted living, and therefore, one might pay for adult foster care under an assisted living waiver.
+Essentially, in these states, no distinction is being made between adult foster care and assisted living.
+Therefore, one might pay for adult foster care under an assisted living waiver.

 Social Security does not provide families with direct financial assistance but helps in roundabout ways.
 While Social Security is a national program, here we are discussing “Optional State Supplements”.
 Therefore, these benefits are state specific.
 In some states, for financially eligible adult foster care residents, the state will provide an increased Social Security benefit that is paid directly to the adult foster care residence.
 This provides incentive for adult foster care homes to accept persons who otherwise could not afford to reside in the foster care home.
 Read more about Social Security supplements for adult foster care.